Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 3. User sends their extrinsic id to the Ankr backend.
 In Substate, an extrinsic is a piece of information that comes from outside the chain and is included in a block.

-4. Once the transaction has been finalized, the user can see their DOT balance on the StakeFi page the stake was made from.
+4. Once the transaction has been finalized, the user can see their DOT balance in Akr Earn.

 5. Ankr backend monitor deposits to the Ankr deposit address.
 Once new DOTs are available for staking, the backend:
    1. Transfers the DOTs to one of the Ankr dedicated accounts if necessary.